 The Musicology: History, Composition, and Criticism concentration offers students opportunities to analyze the style and structure of music from around the world, to investigate its place in history and culture, and to create works of musical art through a variety of media.
 Assessing music in classical and popular styles, students explore a wide range of present and past musical traditions.
 The concentration brings together diverse analytical and creative activities that equip students to think critically and multidimensionally about the complexity of musical sound, meaning, and expression.
 Faculty advisers help students chart their path through the concentration and develop Senior Projects tailored to their specific interests and career goals.

-All applicants for the Bachelor of Arts in Music, regardless of concentration, must complete an entrance interview and audition.
+All applicants for the Bachelor of Arts in Music, regardless of concentration, must complete an audition.
 These auditions are intended to give the Music Faculty an opportunity to meet each applicant, understand their goals and objectives, and assist in proper advising.
 Click HERE for Audition Dates and Requirements.

 Click HERE for information on available scholarships for students in Music and Performing Arts.

 Eastern Connecticut State University, Connecticut’s Public Liberal Arts University, is an institution with a student/teacher ratio of 16:1.
 As an integral part of the liberal arts mission of the University, music is an excellent vehicle in which to learn critical and analytical thinking, written and verbal communication skills, and creative expression.
 In addition to those enrolled in the Bachelor of Arts Degree in Music or the Music Minor, all students at Eastern are encouraged to participate in private lessons and ensembles, regardless of their major.
 Involvement in the arts is an integral part of a liberal arts education and a value that we believe sets the Music Program at Eastern apart from others in the state.
 Students who study music at Eastern have the opportunity to:

 - Receive individualized instruction from experts in the field